🧬

 Are they easy to train?

-They are highly intelligent but can be independent and stubborn, requiring patient, positive reinforcement.
+They are highly intelligent but can be independent and stubborn, requiring a firm and patient handler.

 How much exercise do they need?